ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/introduction.md

 * [Profiles](profiles) formalises how a set of RO-Crates can indicate they are conforming to a specific profile, which may add additional requirements beyond this general RO-Crate specification.
 Profiles may add additional terms from `schema.org` and other vocabularies, or require a certain type of data entity used in a particular research domain.
 Profiles can themselves be expressed as an RO-Crate, explored in this section.
 * [Appendixes](appendix) contain more technical references and suggestions for developers, e.g. for deciding on `@id` [in JSON-LD](appendix/jsonld#describing-entities-in-json-ld) or [extending RO-Crate terms](appendix/jsonld#extending-ro-crate).
 The appendix also explores how an RO-Crate can be [packaged with BagIt](appendix/implementation-notes#combining-with-other-packaging-schemes) or used as part of a repository.

-Throughout the specifications you will find references to the keys and types reused from `schema.org` through the JSON-LD context, for instance [Dataset], which define many more properties than the ones highlighted by pages like [Root Data Entity](root-data-entity).
-The intention is that the RO-Crate specification gives a common minimum of metadata, and that producers of RO-Crate can use additional `schema.org` types and properties as needed.
+Throughout the specification you will find references to the keys and types reused from `schema.org` through the JSON-LD context, for instance [Dataset], which define many more properties than the ones highlighted by sections like [Root Data Entity](root-data-entity).
+The intention is that the RO-Crate specification gives a common minimum of metadata, and that producers of RO-Crates can use additional `schema.org` types and properties as needed.
 When some patterns emerge from such extensions they can be formalized in a published [profile](profiles) to ensure they are also used consistently.

 {% include references.liquid %}